Remote Passenger Crash Survival

 - Keep your seatbelt low and tight across your hips

-- Stow loose items fast, anything unsecured becomes a projectile
+- Stow loose items quickly, unsecured items become projectiles

-Stay belted until the aircraft has fully stopped moving.
-Many injuries happen in the last seconds of sliding, bouncing, or rolling.
+- Stay belted until the aircraft has fully stopped moving

 - Fire and smoke